saulrichardson/solstice/data/cache/Hsiao_et_al.__2023_/extracted/document.md

 occurred in either study group.
 Each risk set contained every participant in follow up on that calendar date.
 Most of the participants had been vaccinated before the beginning of the influenza season and were included in every risk set throughout the season.
 The Cox model also used stabilized weights that were based on propensity scores.
 The stat is tical analysis plan pre specified the use of pro- pensity scores if imbalances were found in any study variables.
 We observed modest imbalances at some facilities in one or both seasons, although not overall (Tables S4 and S5).
 Thus, we created propensity scores that were specific for each fa- cility and season.
 The propensity scores were

 study with 86% power to detect a relative vaccine effectiveness of 10.0% against PCR-confirmed influenza.
 On the basis of previous data, we es- timated the occurrence of 2.18 PCR-confirmed influenza cases per 1000 participants in the standard dose group.
 We used Cox regression analysis to estimate the adjusted hazard ratio and 95% confidence intervals for the recombinant vaccine as com- pared with a standard dose vaccine for each outcome.
 The model specified a calendar time scale and included adjustments for sex, race or ethnic group, and age and an age squared factor (in case age and risk had either a linear or cur- vilinear association).
-Risk sets were formed on each date on which at least one outcome event ...k
+Risk sets were formed on each date on which at least one outcome event occurred in either study group Each risk set

 p y g g pestimates of relative vaccine effectiveness were considered to be exploratory.
 Statistical Analysis We tested the null hypotheses that the recombi- nant vaccine would not be any more or any less effective than a standard dose vaccine against influenza, using a two sided test with a P value of less than 0.05 indicating statistical sign if i cance.
 We estimated that the administration of 400 000 doses each of the two vaccine formula- tions to patients between the ages of 18 and 64 years each influenza season would provide the

 ## Page 5

-influenza A was 15.7% (95% CI, 6.0 to 24.5; P = 0.002; the P value was below Holm’smulti- pli city adjusted threshold of an alpha level of
+y jinfluenza A was 15.7% (95% CI, 6.0 to 24.5; P = 0.002; the P value was below Holm’smulti- pli city adjusted threshold of an alpha level of

 and Table S6).
 In both seasons, delays in ship-